G2Lab/pQuant/README.md

 - `<OUT_DIR>/<SLURM_JOB_ID>/kmer`: all results from pQuant algorithm are stored.
 In our implementation, kmer table and the index of kmer are stored.
 - `<OUT_DIR>/<SLURM_JOB_ID>/slurm_out`: all logs are stored.

-### Analysis pipeline
-A Snakemake pipeline used to produce our results is included in the "workflow/" subdirectory.
-This directory also contains scripts for reference creation and read concatenation for pQuant.